dsmethy/InvestopediaTermsoftheDay/README.md

 1/24: Call Option
  - Call options are an agreement that give the option buyer the right, but not the obligation, to buy a stock, bond, commodity or other instrument at a specified price within a specific time period.
 The stock, bond, or commodity is called the underlying asset.

+1/25: Gross Profit
+ - Gross profit is the profit a company makes after deducting the costs associated with making and selling its products, or the costs associated with providing its services.